 TRAINING OF TRAINERS WORKSHOP

-The four- or five-day, 28-35 hour Project CRISS Training of Trainers workshop (maximum of twelve participants) is a requirement in the process of becoming a certified CRISS trainer.
+The 28-35 hour Project CRISS Training of Trainers workshop (maximum of twelve participants; some hours may be online) is a requirement in the process of becoming a certified CRISS trainer.
 In this workshop, a CRISS Master Trainer facilitates activities, including a deep analysis of CRISS workshop content and training processes, an exploration of the CRISS Frameworks for Teaching and Learning, tips and tricks for presenting and sustaining a CRISS initiative in schools, and a review of the requirements for trainer certification and renewal.

 The CRISS Training of Trainers workshop requires participants prepare materials, present training elements, and debrief the process and content of each presentation.
 Trainer candidates can expect an intense experience, demanding active participation.
 This workshop is a significant step in the certification process, but there are further requirements for certification†.